Lukmanern/go-with-me/README.md

 # Go With Me

-- Learn Go by simple projects.
+- Learning Go Code by Example.

 # The way (core) i learn Go is :